-Proposals from national laboratories submitted to the Office of Energy Research (ER) as a result of this program announcement, will undergo scientific/technical merit review.
+Proposals from National Laboratories submitted to the Office of Energy Research (ER) as a result of this program announcement will follow the Department of Energy Field Work Proposal process with additional information requested to allow for scientific/technical merit review.
 The following guidelines for content and format are intended to facilitate an understanding of the requirements necessary for ER to conduct a merit review of a proposal.
 Please follow the guidelines carefully, as deviations could be cause for declination of a proposal without merit review.